 A Domain is a valuable tool in establishing standard, re-usable Attributes/Columns.
 They allow data modelers to create a data element once (such as an ID field you require all of your entities to leverage as its primary key) which has the same data type, definition, rule, and constraint no matter where the data element is distributed and bound.
-Read more about Domains in ER Studio Data Architect User Guide.
+Read more about Domains in ER/Studio Data Architect User Guide.

-- Reusing Attribute Definitions Using Domains - Ensuring Consistent Domain Definitions Using User Datatypes
+- Tutorial:Creating and Working with Submodels - Reusing Attribute Definitions Using Domains - Ensuring Consistent Domain Definitions Using User Datatypes